ramtinsoltani/gamecheap-api-server/README.md

   - [Purchase Info](#get-purchaseid): Used to retrieve a specific purchase info.
   - [Purchase History](#get-purchasehistory): Used to retrieve all purchase info.

-The [Purchase Info](#get-purchaseid) can also be used by a user with `user-management` access scope to retrieve purchase information of another user, alongside the following endpoint:
+The [Purchase Info Endpoint](#get-purchaseid) can also be used by a user with `user-management` access scope to retrieve purchase information of another user, alongside the following endpoint:
   - [User Purchase History](#get-purchaseidhistory): Used to retrieve all purchase info of a specific user.

 ### Refunds